-by : RJ Fisher last update: February 2022
+by : RJ Fisher last update: September 2023

 Is your mind set on visiting one or more Islands in Thailand?
 Well, you’re in for a treat!
 But which Island in Thailand fits you?
 Even if you’re hopping different Islands, you will have some difficult choices.
 After all, the best Island for me isn’t necessarily the best Island for you.

-There’s something for everyone on the Islands, but what I’m saying is, not every Island might be for you.
+There’s something for everyone on the Thai Islands, but what we’re saying is, not every Island might be for you.
 Well good news, because we did the all the heavy legwork for you (oh sacrifice).
 After extensive trial and error we are happy to share our findings here so you can decide which are the best Islands in Thailand that fit you.

 Situated right in between tourism giants Phuket and Krabi is the Koh Yao archipelago with Koh Yao Noi as the most developed Island.
 Although equally as beautiful as her famous sister Islands, the small Muslim community on Koh Yao Noi has been successful in keeping over-development at bay.

 There are beaches for relaxing and sunbathing.
 However, most of them aren’t as wide and picture perfect as on some other Islands in Thailand.
 The waving palm trees, a green hillside interior and breathtaking views over the distant limestone rock formations of Phang Nga Bay and the Islands towards Krabi make it all worthwhile though.
 It’s authentic, laid-back and not overrun by tourists.
 The best way to experience Koh Yao Noi is to take your rental motorbike around the Island to see the beaches in the East and the mangroves in the West.